propeller-columbus/reference-docs/docs/guides/gcc.md

 - Now that surface focus is found, you may desire to focus laser beneath parts surface (cutting operations) or above the surface (wider, blurrier burn area).
 The focus can be adjust from here by raising/lowering the z axis with corresponding up/down arrow buttons surrounding the “Auto Focus” buttons.

-- Once focus is set, leave the autofocus confirmation screen with the back button.
+- Once desired focus is set, leave the autofocus confirmation screen with the back button (top left of control pad, labeled on screen as "F1).

 - Return autofocus probe to storage area.

 ![](../../../assets/img/gcc/gcc8.png)

 - Before running laser, turn on fume extractor.
 Ensure it is running.
-Not only is this good for your health, but the laser lens is protected from soot buildup.
+Not only is this good for your health, but it also mitigates soot/particulate buildup on the laser lens and mirror.

 ## Software
 The GCC laser engraver acts like a regular printer.
 To make use of it, we need to use two pieces of software in conjuntion with each other: A graphics application and the proprietary print driver used to control the laser.